hanami/guides/content/v2.0/app/booting.md

  "rack.monitor"]
 ```

-You can read more about components and containers in more detail in the [Containers and components guide](/v2.0/app/container-and-components/).
+You can read more about components and containers in more detail in the [container and components guide](/v2.0/app/container-and-components/).
 Providers are covered in the [providers guide](/v2.0/app/providers/).